tookerski/WebDevelopment_in_Java/README.md

 ###tookerski
-A collection of web demos or projects written in java.
+A Web store written in Spring MVC.